sonnyc247/PSQ_Pipeline/Code/Alignment/STAR-RSEM/README.md

-# Tripathy lab RNAseq alignment and QC pipeline
+# RNAseq alignment with STAR followed by quantification with RSEM

-This document serves as documentation and pseudo-tutorial for RNAseq (including bulk, sc/snRNAseq, and patch-seq) data processing and quality control methods in the Tripathy lab at the Krembil Centre for Neuroinformatics in the Centre for Addiction and Mental Health (CAMH).
+This document serves as documentation and pseudo-tutorial for RNAseq (including bulk, sc/snRNAseq, and patch-seq) data processing in the Tripathy lab at the Krembil Centre for Neuroinformatics in the Centre for Addiction and Mental Health (CAMH).
 Some of the contents in this document is specific to the CAMH high-performance computing cluster (SCC), though most of the information should be generally applicable.

 ## <ins> Alignment </ins>